Elv13/tyrannical/README.md

  * [Is it possible to directly launch clients in the current tag or a new one?](https://github.com/Elv13/tyrannical#is-it-possible-to-directly-launch-clients-in-the-current-tag-or-a-new-one)
  * [Can I alter the client properties based on runtime criterias?](https://github.com/Elv13/tyrannical#can-i-alter-the-client-properties-based-on-runtime-criterias)
  * [Is it possible to match clients based on properties other than class or instance?](https://github.com/Elv13/tyrannical#is-it-possible-to-match-clients-based-on-properties-other-than-class-or-instance)

+#### Is Tyrannical under active development

+Yes.

+Note that the Tyrannical feature set is complete and the scope isn't likely to be expanded.
+The new features, if any, are intended to refining the current algorithm.
+Parts by part, Tyrannical features are upstreamed into Awesome itself and it is where the main development is happening.

 #### Is it possible to add, remove and move tags?